 Tropical and Subtropical Dry Broadleaf Forests

 Tropical and subtropical forests grow in areas with warm climates.
-These are found in regions that receive lower rainfall (several hundred centimetres) throughout the year.
-They face drought because of dry seasons, which last up to many months.
-The tropical and subtropical dry broadleaf forests vary with geographic location.
+These are found in regions that receive lower rainfall (several hundred centimetres) year-round.
+They face drought due to long dry seasons.
+Tropical and subtropical dry broadleaf forests vary by geographic location.

 Deciduous trees are found profusely.
 These trees possess characteristics that help them face the dry period.
 Deciduous trees’ leaves are waxy to prevent water loss from evaporation, and they store water in their tissues.
-Trees cast off their leaves during the dry season to evade moisture deprivation.
+Trees shed their leaves during the dry season to avoid moisture deprivation.

 Tropical and Subtropical Dry Broadleaf Forests

 Tropical and subtropical dry broadleaf forests are not dense, allowing sunlight to reach the ground, which helps grow thick bushes.
 However, they are less diverse than the rainforest.
-Parrots, monkeys, large cats, birds that dwell on the ground, rodents, and others are found in tropical and subtropical dry forests.
-Many of these animals show adaptability to dry and challenging periods.
+Parrots, monkeys, large cats, ground-dwelling birds, rodents, and others are found in tropical and subtropical dry forests.
+Many of these animals are adaptable to dry, challenging periods.

-Tropical and subtropical dry broadleaf forests are found in the Lesser Sundas, southern Mexico, Southeast Africa, Indo-China, Madagascar, central Brazil, New Caledonia, East Bolivia, the North Andes valley, the Caribbean, and the Ecuador and Peru coasts.
+Tropical and subtropical dry broadleaf forests are found in the Lesser Sundas, southern Mexico, Southeast Africa, Indo-China, Madagascar, central Brazil, New Caledonia, East Bolivia, the North Andes valley, the Caribbean, and the coasts of Ecuador and Peru.

 Southern Mexico and the Bolivian Lowlands are home to the World’s most diverse seasonal/dry forest.
 South America’s tropical and subtropical dry forests and the North-West Pacific coast are the most isolated, home to a variety of unique species.